+The only hexadecimal values that satisfy both specifications for lines 02 and 03 are hex 11 through hex 1F.
 Line 04 is a comment line.

-Lines 05 and 06 select records whose zone in column 45 is a 7 and whose digit is an 8.
+Lines 05 and 06 select records whose zone portion in column 45 is 7 and whose digit portion is 8.